George Herbert Mead: Philosophy of science

-As far as his work on the philosophy of science, Mead sought to find the psychological origin of science in the efforts of individuals to attain power over their environment.
+In his work on philosophy of science, Mead sought to find the psychological origin of science in the efforts of individuals to attain power over their environment.
 The notion of a physical object arises out of manipulatory experience.
 There is a social relation to inanimate objects, for the organism takes the role of things that it manipulates directly, or that it manipulates indirectly in perception.
 For example, in taking (introjecting or imitating) the resistant role of a solid object, an individual obtains cognition of what is "inside" nonliving things.
 Historically, the concept of the physical object arose from an animistic conception of the universe.

 Contact experience includes experiences of position, balance, and support, and these are used by the organism when it creates its conceptions of the physical world.
 Our scientific concepts of space, time, and mass are abstracted from manipulatory experience.
 Such concepts as that of the electron are also derived from manipulation.
 In developing a science we construct hypothetical objects in order to assist ourselves in controlling nature.
 The conception of the present as a distinct unit of experience, rather than as a process of becoming and disappearing, is a scientific fiction devised to facilitate exact measurement.
-In the scientific worldview immediate experience is replaced by theoretical constructs.
+In the scientific worldview, immediate experience is replaced by theoretical constructs.
 The ultimate in experience, however, is the manipulation and contact at the completion of an act.